|Deep C# - What's The Matter With Pointers?|

 This storing of a reference in MyObject rather than a value is most clearly seen if you create another variable which references the same object as MyObject.

-This behaviour that assignment doesn't create a new copy of anything is essentially the key idea at the root of what makes a pointer different.
+This behaviour that assignment doesn't create a new copy of anything is essentially the key idea at the root of what makes a pointer or a reference different.
 What gets duplicated in an assignment is the pointer/reference not the object.